 Board approves three faculty appointments

-The Princeton University Board of Trustees has approved the appointments of three faculty members, including one full professor and two assistant professors.
+The Princeton University Board of Trustees has approved the appointment of three new professors to the faculty, effective July 1, 2018.